 More than three years after she went missing, Miami-Dade Police investigators believe Lilly Aramburo was a victim of foul play.
-At least, that's what an updated missing persons flyer seems to indicate.
-New Times wrote a cover story about the young single mother's June 1, 2007 disappearance from the east Kendall apartment she shared with her then-boyfriend Christian Pacheco.
+At least that's what an updated missing persons flyer seems to indicate.
+New Times published a cover story about the young single mother's June 1, 2007 disappearance from the East Kendall apartment she shared with her then-boyfriend Christen Pacheco.

-An ongoing social media campaign started by Aramburo's friend and Miami-based Internet marketing consultant Janet Forte generated national media coverage about the case, but has turned up few leads into what happened to the 24-year-old woman.
+An ongoing social media campaign started by Aramburo's friend and Miami-based internet marketing consultant Janet Forte generated national media coverage about the case but has turned up few leads into what happened to the 24-year-old woman.
 Forte and Aramburo's mother, Lucely Zalvidar, had grown frustrated with the police investigation, at times suggesting detectives were indifferent to finding Lilly because of her history of running away from home and drug addiction.
-A Miami-Dade police spokesman declined comment because of the open investigation.
+A Miami-Dade Police spokesman declined to comment because of the open investigation.

 "I feel very confident with the new detective on the case," Forte says.
 "I believe in karma and know that whoever was involved in Lilly's disappearance will ultimately face the consequences of their actions."